Hilton Honors review: The best hotel rewards program for casual and prolific travelers

 To earn Hilton status you’ll need to meet the following requirements in a calendar year:

-Once you earn an elite status level, it will be valid for the rest of the calendar year you’ve earned it and all of the following year.
-So if you earn status in 2019, it will be valid of the rest of 2019 and all of 2020.
+Once you earn an elite status level, it will be valid for the rest of the calendar year you’ve earned it and all of the following calendar year.
+One exception is if your elite status was set to downgrade in 2021, it will be extended until March 31, 2022.

 Here’s our guide to Hilton elite status.